 Collections are pages that are themed.
 Collections are the main tip to overcome overplanning.
 I have one place to write my plans or ideas.
 I’m not redoing, rethinking, or replanning.

 Since the key is page numbers I “thread” my notes to easily find all themed pages.
 This helps me keep track of those “great” ideas that leave my mind 15 minutes later.

 The BIG key is page numbers on each and every page!!

 First tip…start with bullet basics.
-When you learn the basics, then move to making it pretty.
+After you learn the basics, then move to make it pretty.